What Is The Passive Voice And How To Avoid Using It

 Related reading: Until, Till, And ’Til – The Correct Use In Writing

-7 thoughts on “What Is The Passive Voice And How You Can Stop Using It By Habit”
+7 thoughts on “What Is The Passive Voice And How To Avoid Using It”

 1. Hi Derek,